 Going Green isn’t only about changing a light bulb or buying expensive products.
-Going Green is a way of life, and has to do with our holistic approach to life.
+Going Green is a way of life and has to do with our holistic approach to life.
 Our careful choices immediately have an impact on your health and, essentially, the health of our planet.

 Are you really serious about Green Living and Going Green?
 Then, consider taking some big steps, what about changing your career and contributing to the development of clean energy technologies?
-If you don’t have a high school diploma, you can get your GED diploma and apply for a green career, it might be something for you!
+That will help, wouldn’t it?!!

+So nothing should be holding you back from a rewarding green career.
 Clean energy careers are hot, they are favorite choices of career for many students who are attracted by many well-paid and in-demand jobs.
 Clean energy job would make you feel good and will benefit our mother-earth.

-If available, buy shade grown coffee.
+If available, buy shade-grown coffee.
 This coffee is produced is a natural way right under the rainforest cover, preserving our forests from getting cut away and leaving more room for the absorption of carbon dioxide.